 I am a qualified teacher (judged as outstanding) and have taught Year 5 and 6 at a local primary school near Sevenoaks and in Surrey.
 I am aware of the National Curriculum and ISEB requirements, including assessment and examinations.

 Ideally, pupils should have exposure to the content of the 11+ in Year 4 as it is demanding.
-However, I have taken a number of Year 3 and Year 5 students from the beginning of the academic year.
+However, I have taken a number of Year 5 students from the beginning of the academic year.
 In general, I follow a similar approach for all year groups but the content has been broken down for Year 4 and 5 below.

 Reasoning, both verbal and non-verbal, is taught alongside maths and English typically using pre-planned resources, some of which include the Bond 10 Minute Tests and past papers.